mobxjs/mobx/docs/refguide/computed.md

 It can be overridden by setting annotating with the `keepAlive` flag ([try it](https://codesandbox.io/s/computed-3cjo9?file=/src/index.tsx)) or by creating a no-op `autorun(() => { someObject.someComputed })` (which can nicely be cleaned up later if needed).
 Note that both solutions have the risk of creating memory leaks; changing the default behavior here is an anti-pattern.

-MobX can be configured to report an error when computeds are accessed outside an reactive context with the [`computedRequiresReaction`](configure#computedrequiresreaction) option.
+MobX can be configured to report an error when computeds are accessed outside a reactive context with the [`computedRequiresReaction`](configure#computedrequiresreaction) option.

 </details>